5 Reasons Why You Are Not Closing the Sale

 - Have you established a budget for this?

 Think about an opportunity that didn’t close.
 How well did you qualify it?
-What gaps did you have in your knowledge about the opportunity and how could you have better prepared qualification questions in advance?
+What gaps did you have in your knowledge about the opportunity and how could you have better-prepared qualification questions in advance?
 How can you better prepare and train your sales team for sales calls to fill these knowledge gaps?

 Trap #3: You failed to uncover an important problem.

-Problems and concerns are the basic forces which stimulate buyer needs.
+Problems and concerns are the basic forces that stimulate buyer needs.
 If a buyer is 100% happy with the existing situation, then there's no need for change.
 However, unless you ask, it's unlikely that the buyer will spontaneously talk about problems or concerns.

 If you asked too few questions focused on uncovering problems, say three or less, there's a real risk that the buyer won’t reveal all the potential areas of need.
 Likewise, if you pay too much attention to too few problems, you may miss important buyer concerns.
 You can avoid this by reviewing a call plan with your manager and asking, "Can you think of problems or concerns I am missing?”
 After a call, ask your manager if they feel if there are problem areas you didn’t uncover.
 If so, concentrate on increasing the number of questions you ask targeting problems in your next calls.